-When there is uncertainty about the need to disclose an adverse event to a patient, Risk Management should be consulted.
+When there is uncertainty about the need to disclose an adverse event to a patient, Risk Management of the Medical Center should be consulted.

 Disclosure is a process.
 Do not feel compelled to answer all questions at the first meeting with the patient and/or family.
 Disclose only what is known at the time of the discussion.
 Avoid speculation.